StateMapper/StateMapper/README.md

 ## Manifest:

-The imminent generalized collapse has numerous causes, among them political corruption and its ability to hide from journalistic and judicial investigations; consuming all the common budget through the years and decades.
+The imminent generalized collapse has numerous causes, among them political corruption and its ability to hide from journalistic and judicial investigations; consuming all the common budget through years and decades.

 Our social relations, the world's economy and the entire planet are tragically affected by these disturbances, to such an extent that the people are now pure political commodities.